How To Increase Sales At Your Grocery Store: Top Tips and Advice for Supermarkets

 Short-Term – Weekly / Monthly

-This helps you measure seasonal effects, the impact of a promotion, or your advertising campaigns.
-For example, if you introduced a holiday sale, you could compare month-over-month sales for the sale items, and determine if sales volume had changed.
+This helps you measure seasonal effects, the impact of promotion, or your advertising campaigns.
+For example, if you introduced a holiday sale, you could compare month-over-month sales for the sale items and determine if sales volume had changed.
 You can use this data to improve and refine your marketing efforts.

 Medium-Term – Quarterly / Annual

-Long-Term – 3-5 years
+Long-Term – 3-5 Years

 6. Build a Strong Digital Presence